Building awareness of the on/off phenomenon in Parkinson's disease

-What causes on/off episodes in Parkinson's?
+What causes on/off episodes in Parkinson's disease?

-On/off episodes, also known as “off” time, typically happen more often as Parkinson's disease progresses, and levodopa becomes less effective.
+On/off episodes, also known as “off time,” typically happen more often as Parkinson's disease progresses, and levodopa becomes less effective.

 Some people who have Parkinson’s start taking levodopa at around three doses per day.
 If you start experiencing “off” episodes, your doctor may increase your dose to four or more times per day.

 Off time is common: According to patient surveys, around half of patients who take levodopa report experiencing wearing off periods.
-Of those patients, 24% experience it 3 to 6 hours per day, and 52% have symptoms for 1 to 3 hours a day.
+Of those patients, 25% experience it 3 to 6 hours per day, and 52% have symptoms for 1 to 3 hours a day.

-What does on/off phenomenon feel like?
+What does the on/off phenomenon feel like?

 What helps on/off episodes?

 There are a few different steps you can consider taking to increase your symptom-free hours during the day.

-Change the dosage or timing of your carbidopa/levodopa.
-Taking your medication at different times, or increasing your dose, may help reduce your off time.
+Change the dosage or timing of your carbidopa/levodopa: Taking your medication at different times, or increasing your dose, may help reduce your off time.

-Adjust your diet.
-Because levodopa is a protein building block, it competes for absorption in the brain with other proteins.
+Adjust your diet: Because levodopa is a protein building block, it competes for absorption in the brain with other proteins.
 It's best not to eat a high-protein meal before taking your medication.
 For example, you may save fish, meat, and cheese for dinner and eat more carbs and vegetables during the day.

-Consider a clinical trial.
-If you're interested, there are also several treatments in development for "off" time in Parkinson's disease.
-Start your search for a clinical trial near you.
+Consider a clinical trial: If you're interested, there are also several treatments in development for "off" time in Parkinson's disease.